devtanna/foodable/README.md

 _Build_ the stack like this

-`docker-compose up --build scraper foodable_front foodable_back mongo nginx-proxy`
+`docker-compose up --build scraper foodable mongo nginx-proxy`

 Then to _stop_ the stack

-`docker stop scraper foodable_front foodable_back mongo nginx-proxy`
+`docker stop foodable mongo nginx-proxy`

 Then to _start_ the stack

-`docker-compose up scraper foodable_front foodable_back mongo nginx-proxy`
+`docker-compose up foodable mongo nginx-proxy`

 #### Docker endpoints: